 …usually with very silly names.
 Molly Warmflash.
 Chew Mee.
 Seriously, those are character names.
 And I use the term ‘character’ exceptionally loosely, since all these ladies exist to do is give up their lady parts to 007–usually in the opening credit sequence without ever being heard from again.
 Some come later in the movie (so to speak).
 Some actually have relatively normal names: Pat Fearing, Ruby Bartlett, etc. Sometimes they resist, putting on a thin veneer of respectability before throwing it away.
 They always give in.
 And no one respects them in the morning.
 They don’t inspire much rage since by their very nature they’re here-and-gone, but damn if they aren’t a tired trope that gives the Bond series a bad name.

-Lucia gets props in one respect: at age 50, Monica Bellucci became the oldest Bond Girl, besting Honor Blackman’s Pussy Galore by 12 years–and causing Bellucci to respectfully request the title of ‘Bond Lady’ instead.
+Lucia gets props in one respect: at age 50, Monica Bellucci became the oldest Bond Girl, besting Honor Blackman’s Pussy Galore by 12 years–and causing Bellucci to request the title of ‘Bond Lady’ instead.
 Go girl.
-Bellucci had been in the running for Bond Lady roles dating back to the Brosnan days, first for Tomorrow Never Dies, then for The World is Not Enough.
+Bellucci had been in the running for Bond roles dating back to the Brosnan days.
 In both cases the role went to an actress with a bigger name.
 In the end, Bellucci probably lucked out.
 Those movies were terrible.
-And while Spectre has its flaws, she not only got to break ground, she got to be in the better incarnation of the Bond series with Daniel Craig.
-And while it’s admirable that the producers claim they wrote a stronger female character for Bellucci, the pity is that Lucia Sciarra is basically Solange 2.0.
+But while it’s admirable that producers claim they wrote a stronger female character for Bellucci, the pity is that Lucia is basically Solange 2.0.
 She’s a plot device.
 She’s a woman Bond needs to seduce in order to get information.
-The only difference is that Bond doesn’t leave her to die when he’s done with her, and he doesn’t leave her with blue balls once he has the information he needs.
+The only difference is that Bond doesn’t leave her to die when he’s done with her.
 He takes her to bed, then gives her Felix Leiter’s phone number to save her life.
 So maybe he learned something?
 Personal growth for 007?
 Call it what you will, but with only roughly ten minutes of screen time there still isn’t a whole lot more Bellucci could have done with Lucia Sciarra.
 Pity, because given more material she could have burned down the screen.

 To be fair to Kissy, she had some spunk.
 She faked a marriage to 007 to sneak him into a remote fishing village in Japan (don’t think too hard about that one), but made him sleep on the floor at a respectable distance–so she’s a tougher sell in the bedroom than Aki, even on her “wedding night.”
 She’s a good swimmer and can run for help like a champ when asked.
 Then she sleeps with 007 as the credits roll.
 That’s basically all she’s asked to do in You Only Live Twice.
 I guess you can’t expect much since she only appears in the last quarter of the movie.
 You never even get to hear that awesome name in the film itself–it only appears during the credits.
 Not exactly groundbreaking stuff, here.
 But spunk is always appreciated.
 Spunk is at least memorable.
 Because let’s face it: there are far too many bland Bond Girls with nothing to distinguish them.